luciangreen/Combination-Algorithm-Writer-Stable/README.md

-# Combination-Algorithm-Writer
+# Combination-Algorithm-Writer-Stable
-Combination Algorithm Writer
+Combination Algorithm Writer Stable

 Please note: This works with the example below, which CAWMP doesn't.